paviad/tomer-fries/README.md

 # What is this?

-First of all, this is a work in progress, it is messy and unclean, but it works and strives to follow best practices.

-Secondly, this is a Visual Studio 2019 (version 16.8) solution which includes the following projects:
+This is a complete app with authentication which includes:

 1. Auth - A web app project built around IdentityServer4 implementing OAuth2.0 with support for local and external logins
 2. Web - A frontend web app project based on Angular
 3. Api - A backend API web app project

-## Auth

-This project is a .NET 5 project using IdentityServer4 (version 4.1.1) which implements OAuth2.0 with users in a local database, as well as supporting external login (e.g. Google)

-## Web

-This is an .NET 5 project which wraps an Angular 11 app. **Server-side rendering is fully supported with server state transfer.**

-## Api

-This is just a banal API, just for demonstration purposes.
+4. Sql - An sql server
+5. Nginx - An nginx reverse proxy

+# Building

+Run `build.cmd` at the root directory of the repository.
+It will take a few minutes to complete.
+Then change into the `compose` directory and run `docker compose up -d`.
+Wait a minute or two for SQL to be ready, then navigate to https://localhost:8081

 # Database Creation

-First run `docker compose up -d` then change into the `seed` directory and run `seed.cmd` it will run the `db.sql` file into the sql database.
+After running `docker compose up -d` and waiting a minute or two for sql to be ready for connections, change into the `seed` directory and run `seed.cmd` it will run the `db.sql` file into the sql database.

 # Secrets